 Dependence on Vitamins After Surgery

-Because of malabsorption, gastric bypass and duodenal switch patients have to rely on certain vitamins and supplements to stay healthy, including:
+Because of malabsorption in gastric bypass and duodenal switch, patients have to rely on certain vitamins and supplements to stay healthy, including:

 - Vitamin B12

 - Vitamin A